cpwr-devops/DevOps-Examples-Doc/docs/shared_library/helper_classes/readme.md

 Is used for additional initialization which cannot be executed in the constructor and it:
   - reads the `JobCard.jcl` skeleton file
   - reads the `deleteDs.skel` skeleton file
+  - reads the `cleanUpCcRepo.skel` skeleton file
   - initializes the `IEBCOPY` `JCL` by using the [`buildIebcopySkel`](#buildiebcopyskel) method.

 ### [`buildIebcopySkel()`](./JclSkeleton.md#buildiebcopyskel)